The main differences between Bubble and Glide are:

 The wide range of options and the 100s of tiny tool icons circling the interface can be overwhelming to someone who truly wants to build in a no code environment.

 Bubble vs Glide Part #7: Backend Technology

 With Glide, your Google Sheet functions as your backend database so you are only allowed CRUD interactions (create, read, update, delete).
-However, users can also connect a third-party database or software like a CRM or ERP to the GSheet, which in turn goes into Glide.
+However, users can also connect a third-party database or software like a CRM or ERP to the Google Sheet, which in turn goes into Glide.